 What importance does drinking water have for people with diabetes?
 A great one indeed, it is of utmost importance to stay well hydrated.

-A French study proved that those who drank over 34 ounces of water a day had a far lower risk of developing hyperglycemia (high blood sugars) than those who drank just 16 ounces or less.
+A French study proved that those who drank over 34 ounces of water a day had a far lower risk of developing hyperglycemia (high blood sugar) than those who drank just 16 ounces or less.

 So, how exactly does staying hydrated help in controlling one’s blood sugar?

 According to an article published in New York Times, dehydration causes the release of a hormone by the name of Healthline.
 What it does is tell one’s kidneys to store more water and one’s liver to release any stored blood sugars.
 This also serves to raise one’s blood pressure.